 4. Who takes out the bins?

 When the bins are almost full in the kitchens and toilets, it is your responsibility to take them out.
 To make it fair for everyone, we suggest you make a bin rota and divide it amongst yourselves.
-If you do not do that within the time ranges set by the residences, then the cleaners will allocate students randomly and charges will arise for the whole flat/house if rules are failed to be abided.
+If you do not take the bins out within the time ranges set by Residences, then each resident will be charged £5 for the removal of waste by the Residences team.

 5. How to keep the kitchen clean?

-In order to have a nice and tidy kitchen, we recommend you to constantly clean up after yourselves.
-If you cook and accidentally spill or drop something, please do pick it up and clean it.
+In order to have a nice and tidy kitchen, we recommend taking extra care to always clean up after yourselves.
+If you cook and accidentally spill or drop something, it's a good idea to pick it up and clean it there and then.
 Even though the cleaning team will take care of the kitchen, if it is in a bad state, they will not clean and they will also charge you for it.
-They normally post warning letters and if the issue persists then charges will be applied.
-However, if it happens again a charge of £30 will be set to the flat/house.
+They normally post warning letters in the first instance and if the issue persists then charges will be applied.
+These can start from £30 but will increase depending on the scale of work required.
+Check out Residences' tips for keeping the kitchen clean here.

 6. How to share bathrooms?

 A toilet is the most frequently used shared facility in communal living.
-To maintain clean and hygienic bathrooms, you must clean after yourselves.
+To maintain clean and hygienic bathrooms, you should clean after yourselves.
 Leave it ready for your flatmates just the way you would like it yourself.
-Be mindful of how much time you spend in the shower as others may want to use it too.
+Another tip is to be mindful of how much time you spend in the shower as others may want to use it too.
+Check out Residences' tips for keeping the bathroom clean here.

 7. I have a problem with one of my flatmates, what should I do?